 The Hanukkah Story for Kids: Maccabees, Miracles, and Dreidels – an animated explanation of Chanukah basics for younger students, by Bimbam.

-A Star Wars Chanukah – a musical parody by Six13.
+A Star Wars Chanukah – A musical parody song about the messages of Chanukah, by Six13.

-Pan Fry – a modern musical parody by the Maccabeats.
+Pan Fry – A modern musical parody song about Chanukah traditions, by the Maccabeats.

 Hanukkah, Shmanukkah! – A Reader’s Theater Script Adapted by the Story by Esme Raji Codell – a humorous, modern script that weaves together the story of Chanukah and the American dream.